Mattianna/mattianna.github.io/_jewelry/Morticia_Bracelet.md

 {% include gallery %}

-Made with african black and white rondelles, deep red seed beads and silver accents this dual strand geometric braclet is alluring.
+Made with African black and white rondelles, deep red seed beads and silver accents this dual strand geometric braclet is alluring.